Home > Guides > Best budget channel strips: Get a classic sound without breaking the bank

 The Variable VCA compressor offers fast time constants and a soft mode for working with all kinds of source material.
 The 3-band EQ is fully parametric in the midrange and can be patched before or after the compressor.
 And if you’d rather handle your EQ and compression during mixdown, both can be bypassed.

-Best compressor in a budget channel strip: DBX 286s
+Best budget channel strip with compressor: DBX 286s

 DBX 286s